 Would you like to discover a genuine Portugal where you can admire amazing landscapes, visit the most beautiful cave in Portugal and explore walking routes in the middle of the nature?
 In this article, I’m going to show you the beautiful Serras de Aire e Candeeiros Nature Park.

-Though located near other points of interest for tourists such as Alcobaça Monastery, Batalha Monastery, Fátima, Nazaré and Óbidos, very few people visiting the Centre of Portugal know this wonderful place.
+Even though it is located near other points of interest such as Alcobaça Monastery, Batalha Monastery, Fátima, Nazaré and Óbidos, very few people visiting Central Portugal know this wonderful place.

 With a total area of 35 000 hectares, Serras de Aire e Candeeiros Nature Park was created in 1979, covering over two thirds of Estremadura‘s limestone massif, the biggest limestone area in Portugal.